tabsdata/tutorials/README.md

 $ td fn trigger --collection tutorial --name publish_t2
 ```

-After running the above we would see the output file ``persons_t2_output.jsonl`` in our working directory.
+After running the above we would see the output file ``persons_t2_output.jsonl`` in our working directory, containing the data from ``persons.csv`` without the personally identifiable information.
 The functions make take a couple of seconds to execute.

 You can see the status whether the functions have finsihed executing by using the following command: